 This specification standardizes the structure and the coding of the service data that are transported over the Sh interface between an Application Server supporting Multimedia Telephony supplementary services as defined in 3GPP TS 22.173 and the HSS.
 Two optional formats are specified.
 One is based on a binary coding of the service data and supports the subset of MMTEL services corresponding to PSTN/ISDN and CS supplementary services.
 The other uses an XML format and supports the full set of MMTEL services.

+1.2.2.2.240 TS 29.368

+Tsp interface protocol between the MTC Interworking Function (MTC-IWF) and Service Capability Server (SCS)

+This document provides the protocol specification related to the Tsp reference point which is part of the architecture for Machine Type Communication.
+The Tsp reference point lies between the Service Capability Server (SCS) and the Machine Type Communication Inter Working Function (MTC-IWF).

+1.2.2.2.241 TS 29.658

+SIP Transfer of IP Multimedia Service Tariff Information; Protocol specification

+This document specifies the protocol for the real-time transfer of Tariff Information between a Charge Determination Point (CDP) and a Charge Generation Point (CGP) by means of the Session Initiation Protocol (SIP).

+It identifies the protocol procedures and switching functions needed to support the transfer of tariff information related to IP multimedia services.

-1.2.2.2.172 TS 31.101
+1.2.2.2.242 TS 31.101

 UICC-terminal interface; Physical and logical characteristics